Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Rocks and Fossils.md

 **A box of rocks and fossils** - Find out about explosive volcanoes, shiny crystals, and the exotic animals that lived millions of years ago.

-Last initially checked on 2024-01-31 by Peter Methley (pm631@cam.ac.uk) and double-checked on
+Last initially checked on 2024-01-31 by Peter Methley (pm631@cam.ac.uk) and double-checked on 2024-02-15 by Margaret Johncock (mllyj2@cam.ac.uk)

 ## Tags